LiskArchive/lisk-sdk/sdk/README.md

 lisk generate:plugin my-plugin-name
 ```

-For more detailed explanations how to create a module, please refer to the guide [How to create a plugin](https://lisk.com/documentation/beta/build-blockchain/plugin/index.html)
+For a more detailed explanation of how to create a plugin, please refer to the guide: [How to create a plugin](https://lisk.com/documentation/beta/build-blockchain/plugin/index.html)

 ### Documentation